TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 :php:`registerUniversalTagAttributes()` available.

-If support for universal attributes should be provided and in addition to the `alt` attribute in the Gravatar ViewHelper the following :php:`initializeArguments()` method will be necessary::
+If support for universal attributes should be provided and in addition to the `alt` attribute in the Gravatar Viewhelper the following :php:`initializeArguments()` method will be necessary::

    public function initializeArguments()